-Evan KornackEvan Kornack joined Data Point Capital in 2012.
+Evan KornackEvan Kornack joined Data Point Capital as a Senior Associate in 2012.
 Previously, Evan worked for UBS in their Global Investment Banking group, where he executed take-private transactions, and equity raises.
 Prior to UBS, Evan worked as a Corporate Development Consultant for RainDance Technologies, which is a Digital Biology™ Company that is backed by Mohr Davidow Ventures, Alloy Ventures, and Quaker Partners.
 At RainDance, he was heavily involved in the firm's capital raising efforts, and select business development activities.
 Before working at RainDance Technologies, Evan was an Analyst in the Investment Banking Group at Leerink Swann, where he executed numerous M&A transactions, and public and private equity financings.
 Evan has a BA in Economics from Bates College and an MBA from the Darden Graduate School of Business at the University of Virginia.

 Lars AlbrightCo-Founder and CEO of SessionM, a venture funded mobile engagement and advertising platform.
 Prior to founding SessionM, Lars was at Apple, Inc., where he was a member of the senior executive team of iAd, Apple's first advertising focused business unit.
 Before Apple, Lars was Co-founder of Quattro Wireless, a leading mobile advertising platform that was acquired by Apple in late 2009.